 Beginning in historic Vallejo's Ferry Terminal (thus linking with the greater Bay Area), the Vine Trail will continue north for 47 miles, through the world-renowned vineyards and towns of Napa Valley, to its northern gateway in Calistoga at the Oat Hill Mine Trail (Hwy29/ Silverado Trail) at the foot of Mount St. Helena.

 The Napa Valley is world-famous, above all, for its vineyards and their appellations.
-To reflect this unique sense of place, we have organized the Vine Trail route into 10 SECTIONS:, each named for the city or vineyard AVA (American Viticultural Area) the trail passes through.
+To reflect this unique sense of place, we have organized the Vine Trail route into 10 SECTIONS, each named for the city or vineyard AVA (American Viticultural Area) the trail passes through.
 From north to south, these are: Calistoga, St. Helena, Rutherford, Oakville, Yountville, Oak Knoll District, City of Napa, Vista Carneros, American Canyon, and Vallejo.
-The 47-mile Vine Trail route has been mapped and its ten sections are in various stages of design or construction.
-Below you will find a map of the valley and the proposed routes and parcel owners that have agreed to help as part of this project.
+The 47-mile Vine Trail route has been mapped and its ten sections are in various stages of design or construction as shown on this map.